 Home Chef Tip: To achieve a smooth cheesecake, without cracks, try this extra step: Leave the cheesecake in the oven with the heat off and the door cracked open for another hour after baking - if you can wait that long!
 Alternatively, you can try a water bath: Wrap the springform pan in tin foil and then place it in a larger pan with water while baking.
 But my favorite tip is to just top with a delicious fruit sauce - no one will notice a crack.

-We hope you love this Diabetic-Friendly Chocolate Chip Cheesecake recipe from SoFabFood Contributor, Tanya from Dans le Lakehouse, as much as we do.
-If you enjoyed this decadent dessert, be sure to stop by our desserts section for even more like it.
-For more recipe inspiration, visit us on Pinterest because we have a lot of fantastic dessert recipes there too.
+We hope you love this Diabetic-Friendly Chocolate Chip Cheesecake from SoFabFood Home Chef, Tanya from Dans le Lakehouse.
+If you enjoyed this decadent dessert, be sure to stop by our desserts section for more like it.
+For daily recipe inspiration, like us on Facebook and follow us on Pinterest.
 Enjoy!